pawan-nandakishore/jupyterlab-docker/README.md

 # Jupyter-lab in Docker
 The repo contains a framework for running Jupyter lab in a docker container.
-To install docker please visit [https://docs.docker.com/get-docker/].
+To install docker please visit (https://docs.docker.com/get-docker/) and  (https://docs.docker.com/compose/install/)
 I have been experimenting with this framework for a month and found it to be exteremely convinient for running Jupyter lab.

 Building the dockerfile will  installs Jupyter lab along with nodejs in a docker container.
 Nodejs is need for running Jupyter extensions hence straight out of the box you should be able to use the Jupyter lab extensions.